-The impact of Crossrail on the UK economy and employment show that businesses from right around the UK are benefitting from work connected to Europe’s largest construction project.
+The impact of Crossrail on the UK economy and employment has shown that businesses from right around the UK benefitted from work connected to Europe’s largest construction project.

 - 96% of contracts have been awarded to companies based within the UK

 - Crossrail is generating enough work to support the equivalent of 55,000 full time jobs throughout the project and its supply chain

 - 62 per cent of suppliers are currently based outside London